-A company has to revisit its customer relationship and make sure people know them for the success of their referral program.
+Revisit your customer relationships and make sure your brand is known for the success of your referral program.

-It can then promote their referral program on their websites, social media shout-outs, magazines, and emails.
+You can promote your referral program on the brand’s websites, social media channel shout-outs, magazines, and emails.
 Build a base first.

 If you are going to impress someone, do it at your expense, not theirs.

-You must have explainer videos or graphics entailing how your referral link program works and can benefit users.
+Create explainer videos or graphics detailing how your referral link program works and how it will benefit users.

 Any company should make sure that each of their referral programs is consistent and does not mislead partners.

-Your company’s referral programs are not going to achieve their goals if the clients feel that your products or services prove little in value.
+Your company’s referral programs are not going to achieve their goals if the clients feel that your products or services provide too little value.